clones-sol/desktop/README.md

     4. Press F5 to start debugging.

     This will launch both the Flutter application and the Rust backend with the Inter-Process Communication (IPC) server.

+### Note

+*** This Application is currently in active development so it might fail to build.
+Please refer to issues or create new issues if you find any.
+Contributions are welcomed.